 Bed bugs like warmth.
 Bed bugs are most active in the middle of the night when people are sleeping.
 But they may come out during the day if they are hungry.

 Bed bugs tend to stay within 7 feet of their food source.
 They can live for several months without eating, and they will also move in search of food.
 Bed bugs are very good "hitchhikers".
 They can attach themselves to clothing and shoes, hide in furniture, suitcases, and moving boxes, to travel where they can find their next meal.
 This is how bed bugs can be transported to places like movie theaters, clothing stores, and apartment buildings.

 Most people usually discover they have bed bugs after they have been bitten.
 When they scratch the bites, rashes might appear.
+Bed bug bites are often in clusters of 3 to 5 bites.
 Not everyone reacts to bed bug bites or develops a rash after scratching.
 This makes it hard to find where the bugs are coming from in an apartment building.

 Bed bugs leave what looks like dried blood stains after they bite.
 First check the sheets on your beds.
 Then check your mattresses, especially in the seams along the edges.
 Look for small brownish-red specks.
 You can see adult bed bugs, especially after they have eaten.

 Bed bugs do not usually walk around in the open unless there are large numbers of them.
 They like to hide in places like mattresses, between cushions, and in cracks, baseboards and floor boards, until they are ready to eat again.